 Evelyn is a television news producer and pioneer of online citizen engagement.
 She was the series producer of the Webby Award-winning international news feature Global Pulse for the national satellite television channel Link TV; the Director of the news literacy website Know the News; and a documentary and feature producer for programs that have appeared on the BBC, PBS, ARTE, ABC News and others.
 She was a producer of “Spacebrides,” the Emmy-award winning TV news programs that connected Russia and the US in the 1980’s.
 In the 1990’s, Evelyn was the founding director of the Soros Foundation’s electronic media program, and executive director of Internews Network, an international NGO that supports media development worldwide, where she oversaw grants to independent news outlets and journalism training programs in emerging democracies in Eastern Europe and the former USSR.

-Heather Hurford, Boulder CO – Engineering Project Manager, Apple
+Heather Hurford, Boulder CO – Technical Program Manager, Sound Hound

-accessibility services, began her work-life at the original Internews, where she was our office manager (while she earned a B.A. in linguistics at UC Berkeley).
-She went on to manage IT, Production and Broadcast at Link TV, and is currently a Software Engineering Project Manager for Photos at Apple.
-Before that she was the Lead Producer at the Steve Jobs Theater, a Producer and Program Manager at Google, and a live events producer at LinkedIn.
+Heather began her work-life at the original Internews, where she was our office manager (while she earned a B.A. in linguistics at UC Berkeley).
+She went on to manage IT, Production and Broadcast at Link TV, and is currently the Senior Technical Program Manager at SoundHound Inc. in Boulder, Colorado, where she is developing live video captioning.
+Before that she was a Software Engineering Project Manager and the Lead Producer at the Steve Jobs Theater, at Apple; a Producer and Program Manager at Google, and a live events producer at LinkedIn.
 She served three terms as Board Chair at KMVT Silicon Valley Community Media.

 Al MacFarlane, Minneapolis, MN – Founder and CEO, Insight News